-Ukraine interior minister among 18 killed in helicopter crash near nursery
+Ukraine Interior Minister among 18 killed in helicopter crash near nursery

-Eighteen people, including Ukraine's Interior Minister and two children, have died in a helicopter crash near the capital, police said on Wednesday.
+Eighteen people, including Ukraine's Interior Minister and three children, were killed when a helicopter crashed near the capital on Wednesday, police said.

-The helicopter crashed near a kindergarten and a residential building earlier on Wednesday in Brovary, east of Kyiv, the governor of the region said.
+The helicopter crashed close to a kindergarten and a residential building in Brovary, east of Kyiv, the governor of the region said.

-It was en route to the front line at the time of the accident, according to Ukraine's presidency.
+It was on its way to the front line at the time of the accident, according to Ukraine's government.

+Ukraine's President, Volodymyr Zelenskyy, offered his condolences on social media to the victims' friends and families.

+"As of this minute, three children died.
+The pain is unspeakable," he wrote.

-Ukraine’s Interior Minister Denys Monastyrsky, several top officials of the interior ministry and two children were among the dead, Ihor Klymenko, Chief of Ukraine’s National Police said.
+Ukraine’s Interior Minister Denys Monastyrsky, several top Interior Ministry officials and three children were among the dead, said Ihor Klymenko, chief of Ukraine’s National Police.

-The officials included Mr Monastyrsky's deputy Yevhen Yenin and State Secretary of the Ministry of Internal Affairs Yurii Lubkovych, who were among those killed, he added.
+The officials included Mr Monastyrsky's deputy Yevhen Yenin and State Secretary of the Ministry of Internal Affairs Yurii Lubkovych, he added.

 "As a result of the crash in Brovary, the leadership of the Ministry of Internal Affairs of Ukraine was killed.
 They were in the helicopter of the State Emergency Service," Mr Klymenko said.